 Attach the documents you need to send by clicking ‘Add Document,’ which lets you upload files from your computer or connected cloud storage.
 When you click the ‘Send’ button, iFax will pop another confirmation box that shows the estimated delivery time.
 You may toggle on the Secure Fax for the encryption.
 The intended recipient will only view the document with a code received in the fax when you do this.
 How cool is that?!

 Security is as important now more than ever than everything else since tasks, communications, and project management tools are all connected online.
-If you regularly send fax online, you should look for an online fax service provider that prioritizes the security and privacy of fax transmissions.
+If you regularly send fax online, you should look for an online fax service provider that prioritizes the security and privacy of fax transmissions and is also a HIPAA-compliant.
 Fortunately, iFax has features that companies can rely on when sending faxes online.

 iFax is one of the leading internet fax providers available in iOS, Android, Windows, and Mac.
 Medical professionals, healthcare organizations, and technology companies are satisfied and confident with its HIPAA compliant app featuring military-grade 256-bit end-to-end encryption to protect all fax transmissions.